Top-Down Beats Bottom-Up in 3D Instance Segmentation: Experiments

 \subsection{Ablation Studies}

 In this section, we analyze different components of our approach and measure the contribution to the final quality of each component.
+We do not introduce any changes into the 3D object detection part, but focus on the components that constitute the novelty of our approach: proposal generation and refinement.
+Namely, we investigate such aspects of proposal generation as the number of initial proposals and the RoI extraction threshold, and study the impact of the number of feature levels and the assigners used in the proposal refinement network.
 The ablation experiments are conducted on the ScanNet v2 validation set, following the same evaluation protocol as for the qualitative comparison.

-\inline{Number of feature levels in a tiny U-Net.} We study how the size of the proposal refinement network affects the segmentation accuracy.
+\inline{Number of feature levels in the proposal refinement network.} We study how the size of the proposal refinement network affects the segmentation accuracy.
 Starting from 0 levels (all points in an initial proposal are included in the instance mask), and using no more than 4 levels (as in the backbone), we select the best option in terms of AP.
-As can be seen from Tab.~\ref{tab:ablation-unet}, AP grows with the number of levels; yet, we do not want our refinement model to be large, so we opt for 4 levels in the final version.
+As can be seen from Tab.~\ref{tab:ablation-unet}, AP grows with the number of levels; yet, we do not want our refinement model to be large, so we opt for four levels in the default version.

-\inline{Number of initial proposals.} Furthermore, we investigate the dependency between the number of initial proposals, accuracy, and runtime.
-Note that the number of proposals are